 List of Police Officer Equipment

-Police officers are everyday heroes who sacrifice their lives on a daily basis.
-Police officers work in a collective effort to ensure serve and protect citizens.
+Police officers are everyday heroes who sacrifice their lives daily.
+Police officers work in a collective effort to ensure serving and protecting citizens.
 A career in law enforcement isn’t easy, and police work is filled with rigorous physical and emotional demands.
-Preparation and training is top priority for a police officer and the right police officer equipment is critical.
+Preparation and training are top priorities for a police officer, and the right police officer equipment is critical.

-Officers in police departments throughout the United States must be fitted with standard equipment to help protect themselves and citizens against any and all encounters they may encounter.
-The following list of police officer equipment represents the items that officers may carry while on duty.
+Officers in police departments throughout the United States must be fitted with standard equipment to help protect themselves and citizens against any dangers they may encounter.
+The following list of police officer equipment represents the items officers may carry while on duty.
 The items may be physically carried, fastened to a utility belt, or stored in the police vehicle.
-See List of Police Vehicle types for more information.
-It is important to note that officers do not carry all of these items at the same time.
+See the list of Police Vehicle types for more information.
+It is important to note that officers do not carry all of these items simultaneously.

-Police officers may carry a supply of extra ammunition in case they need to reload their firearm.
+Police officers may carry extra ammunition if they need to reload their firearms.
 The ammunition can be stored on the duty belt or in a magazine pouch.
-Additional rounds of ammunition may be stored in the patrol vehicle.
+In addition, extra rounds of ammunition may be stored in the patrol vehicle.

-Although they are not part of the standard police uniform, police body cameras are becoming much more popular these days.
+Although not part of the standard police uniform, police body cameras are becoming more popular.
 Law enforcement departments that have begun using the devices found a substantial decrease in complaints about police behavior.

 Standard equipment may vary from department to department based on specific needs, but these items cover the basics.

-A majority of police officers prefer to use a soft bulletproof vest as part of their equipment as they are less noticeable.
-This armored vest can protect an officer against attacks with weapons such as knives, pistols, rifles, small explosives and the like.
+Most police officers prefer to use a soft bulletproof vest as part of their equipment as they are less noticeable.
+This armored vest can protect an officer against attacks with knives, pistols, rifles, small explosives, and the like.

-Although drones are not considered part of the standard equipment worn by officers, they are becoming much more popular with departments across the nation.
-They can be used to track suspects, search for missing persons, survey a damaged area and much more.
+Although drones are not considered part of the standard equipment officers wear, they are becoming more popular with national departments.
+They can track suspects, search for missing persons, survey a damaged area, and more.
 Learn more about Police Drones.

-The duty belt makes equipment easy to carry and readily accessible.
-They are typically made of either leather or nylon and are usually black in color.
-The police duty belt is also known as a gun belt or kit belt.
+The duty belt makes the equipment easy to carry and readily accessible.
+They are typically made of either leather or nylon and are usually black.
+The police duty belt is also known as a gun or kit belt.

-While it isn’t a mandate, most officers choose to carry a flashlight with them at all times.
-Some officers opt for large, heavy models that work well as self-defense tool.
-Others choose small yet with incredibly bright beams like Fenix and Surefire lights that shine over 200 lumens and work great at night.
-Check out the MagLite ST3D016 3-D Cell LED Flashlight, Black at Amazon.com.
+While it isn’t a mandate, most officers always carry a flashlight.
+Some officers opt for large, heavy models that work well as self-defense tools.
+Others choose small flashlights with incredibly bright beams.
+For example, the Fenix and Surefire lights shine over 200 lumens and work great at night.
+Check out the MagLite ST3D016 3-D Cell LED Flashlight, Black, at Amazon.com.

 Police handcuffs are probably the most used item in their equipment arsenal.
-Handcuffs are highly effective to keep the suspect under control and prevent them from causing harm to their person, or those around them.
-Most officer carry around 2-3 pairs so that they can capture and detain more than one perpetrator.
+Handcuffs are highly effective in controlling the suspect and preventing them from causing harm to their person or those around them.
+Most officers carry around 2-3 pairs to capture and detain more than one perpetrator.

 The handgun holster is designed to carry a firearm in a convenient place.
-The holster is most often attached to a utility belt, but may also be attached around the upper torso or even the leg.
-Holsters can be made of leather, nylon or plastic.
+The holster is often attached to a utility belt but may also be around the upper torso or the leg.
+Holsters can be made of leather, nylon, or plastic.

-Radios are used by most departments to facilitate communication with dispatch and other officers.
+Most departments use radios to facilitate communication with dispatch and other officers.
 The radios are usually attached to the utility belt and are often held with a radio pouch.
 However, some departments attach the radio to the shoulder area to make it easier for the officer to use.
 Ten codes are used to help expedite communication.

 Following is a list of police weapons that may be carried in the line of duty.
-The items can either be carried by the officer, or stored in their squad car.
+The officer can carry the items or store them in their squad car.

-One of the oldest items of police equipment, the baton is generally used to disperse and control crowds of people on the cusp of riot.
-Batons also come in handy in protection against unarmed, through aggressive people.
-In addition, batons are often used to break down windows and doors to free or rescue trapped victims in dangerous situations.
+One of the oldest items of police equipment, the baton, is generally used to disperse and control crowds of people on the cusp of a riot.
+Batons also come in handy in protection against unarmed, aggressive people.
+In addition, batons are often used to break windows and doors to free or rescue trapped victims in dangerous situations.

-Knives can be used as a self-defense weapon, or as a cutting tool.
-A knife can be used to cut a person free of a restraint such as a rope, or to cut a seat belt if someone is trapped in a vehicle.
+Knives can be used as a self-defense weapon or as a cutting tool.
+If someone is trapped in a vehicle, a knife can cut a person free of restraint, such as a rope or a seat belt.
 It is important to note that not all cops carry knives due to the risk factors involved.

 Mace / Pepper Spray

-Officers may carry a canister of mace or pepper spray to help neutralize individuals.
+Officers may carry a mace or pepper spray canister to help neutralize individuals.
 The spray makes it difficult for the assailant to see and breathe, which gives officers time to subdue the individual and make an arrest.

 Pistol or Firearm

 Law enforcement officials face many potentially dangerous situations on any given day.
-Although they are rarely used, the pistol or firearm is an essential element of the police outfit.
-The Glock handgun is the preferred weapon of choice of most on-duty police officers.
-Alternatively, a police officer may choose from a variety of over 20 different types of pistols with models like the 10mm, 9mm, .45cal, and .40cal form the list.
-While the .40 caliber is most often firearm of choice, an officer may choose any type or model of pistol.
+Although they are rarely used, the pistol or firearm is essential to the police outfit.
+The Glock handgun is the preferred weapon for most on-duty police officers.
+Alternatively, a police officer may choose from over 20 different types of pistols with models like 10mm, 9mm, .45cal, and .40cal from the list.
+While the .40 caliber is most often a firearm of choice, an officer may choose any type or model of pistol.

-Almost every police car is equipped with a standard 12 gauge shotgun, which is used during dangerous encounters with armed criminals.
-Buck shots are used in the shotgun’s magazine, which are the best option for close range shooting and combat.
-Most officers carry additional ammunition on their equipment belt.
-A shootout situation that occurs at over 20 yards will most likely call for use of the shotgun.
-Police officers have the option to carry a shotgun that shoots bean bags, a non-deadly weapon that is typically used in riot or crowd control situations.
+Almost every police car is equipped with a standard 12 gauge shotgun, used during dangerous encounters with armed criminals.
+Buck shots are used in the shotgun’s magazine, the best option for close-range shooting and combat.
+Most officers carry additional ammunition on their equipment belts.
+A shootout at over 20 yards will likely call for using the shotgun.
+Police officers can carry a gun that shoots bean bags, a non-deadly weapon typically used in riot or crowd control situations.

-A fairly new addition to the list of police officer equipment, TASER®guns work more effectively when neutralizing a suspect without causing excessive physical harm.
-On average, TASER guns can travel about 15 feet to latch on to the suspect through layers of clothing and inflict over 50,000 volts of electric current.
-Enough to leave the suspect temporarily incapacitated allowing the officer opportunity to make the arrest.
+A relatively new addition to the list of police officer equipment, TASER®guns work more effectively when neutralizing suspects without causing excessive physical harm.
+On average, TASER guns can travel about 15 feet to latch onto the suspect through layers of clothing and inflict over 50,000 volts of electric current.
+Enough to leave the suspect temporarily incapacitated, allowing the officer the opportunity to make the arrest.

-If you have any questions about police officer equipment, please leave a comment below.
+If you have any questions about police officer equipment, please comment below.
 View more Spy Gadgets.